ZisisFl/kafka-wikipedia-data-stream/README.md

 "new_length": 8687
 }
 ```

-### In order to reproduce this project ###
+## In order to reproduce this project ##
 - Start a Kafka Broker at localhost:9092.
 - Create a topic named **wikipedia-events**

 More info on how to start up Kafka Broker create a topic, produce messages and consume them can be found [here](https://kafka.apache.org/quickstart).

+### Run without Docker ###
-- Create a Python 3 virtual environment installing all needed libraries using requirements.txt file included in this project:
+Create a Python 3 virtual environment installing all needed libraries using requirements.txt file included in this project:

 ```sh
 python3 -m venv kafka_venv